 These follow the same rules as consideration ads, so we’ll keep this section brief.

-Conversion carousel ads are designed to show key wins and benefits that help people make that final decision to purchase.
-So they’re not as story driven as awareness ads.
+Conversion carousel ads are designed to show key wins and benefits that help people make the final decision to purchase, so they’re not as story-driven as awareness ads.

 The conversion carousel ad below is excellent.